 - Gametes are produced after meiosis cell division, which will cause segregation of gene that remains each gamete with one member of an allele.

-- An organism always inherited with the two factors (dominant and recessive) for a single trait.
+- An organism always inherited the two factors (dominant and recessive) for a single trait.

 Law of Incomplete dominance

-After performing repeated experiments on pea plant, Mendel experimented on other plants by taking different traits, where he found that the progeny formed in F-1 generation did not show any features of the P-generation.
+After performing repeated experiments on pea plant, Mendel experimented on other plants by taking different traits.
+He found that the progeny formed in the F-1 generation did not show any features of the P-generation.

 To explain the law of incomplete dominance, Mendel performed crossing over between the red coloured (RR) and white coloured (rr) flowers of Antirrhinum species.

-The two breeds ‘RR’ and ‘rr’ after crossing over produced pink coloured flowers in the first filial generation with a genotype ‘Rr’.
-On self-pollination of ‘Rr’, the genotype ratio (1:2:1) will be same as of the law of dominance, but the phenotypic ratio (3:1) will change into 1:2:1.
+The two breeds ‘RR’ and ‘rr’, after crossing over, produced pink coloured flowers in the first filial generation with a genotype ‘Rr’.
+On self-pollination of ‘Rr’, the genotype ratio (1:2:1) will be the same as the law of dominance, but the phenotypic ratio (3:1) will change into 1:2:1.

 Law of Independent Assortment